grrdsoto/paperboy/README.md

 Dustin Young- Help design website, work on news crawling code, made designs, test website, design login for website, scribe,

-Gerado Soto- Meet with Richmond Register, work on news crawling code, keep Richmond Register up-to-date, design login for website, test website, scribe,
+Gerardo Soto- Meet with Richmond Register, work on news crawling code, keep Richmond Register up-to-date, design login for website, test website, scribe,

 ## Files

 news.py- searches predetermined sources for a user chosen topic.
 Ex: search The New York Times for Mexico.

-app.py- manages hosting of website and it's resources, like design templates.
+paperboy.py- manages hosting of website and it's resources, like design templates.

 html files that host the design layouts and templates of the site.